JayeshSuryavanshi/Walleto/README.md

 • Capstone Project developed as a part of Infosys Foundation Program.

-• Description:- Amigo wallet is an e-wallet application linked to a bank account that allows a user to make transactions, pay bills and receive cashbacks.
+• Description:- Walleto is an e-wallet application linked to a bank account that allows a user to make transactions, pay bills and receive cashbacks.
 The application uses Angular in Frontend and Springboot in backend.

 • Responsibilities:
 Production Deployment using Jenkins.